Books

 Contact the geology department at an area college and ask the instructors if they know of any kaolin deposits nearby.

-With regard to this last option, geologic maps are not particularly user-friendly when it comes to their legends.
+Geologic maps are not particularly user-friendly when it comes to their legends, but they do get the job done.
 "Alluvial", for instance, refers to sedimentary depositions, which are an excellent source of secondary clays.
-Rock formations consisting of primary clay are referenced by geographical names rather than rock type.
-For instance, in California, the "Ione Formation" is mentioned, but not the fact that it's the motherlode of kaolin.
-Once you identify potential areas to search on a map, finding a pristine clay deposit can still be a needle-in-the-haystack proposition, so any extra time spent on research will greatly reduce the sweat factor in the field.
-Needless to say, if there's a clay mine in the region, start your hunt as close as possible to that property.
+Rock formations consisting of primary clay, on the other hand, are referenced by geographical names rather than rock type.
+For instance, in California the "Ione Formation" is mentioned, but not the fact that it's the motherlode of kaolin in the state.
+Needless to say, if there's a clay mine in the region, start your hunt as close as possible to that property without trespassing or violating any mineral extraction laws that may apply.

-One major drawback of any prospecting venture is that dry clay can be a challenge to extract without dynamite and backhoes.
-Hence the conventional wisdom about road cuts and construction sites.
-Once a deposit of raw clay has been exposed and loosened by somebody else, all that's left to do is fill your buckets.
+One major drawback of any prospecting venture is that buried clay deposits can be a challenge to extract without dynamite and backhoes.
+For small amounts, you're best bet is to scavenge road cuts and construction sites.
+Once a deposit of raw clay has been exposed and loosened by somebody else, all that's left for you to do is fill your buckets.

 Other Cautions and Suggestions

-As noted earlier, beware of limestone contamination and sedimentary deposits with high sand or gravel content.
-Too much of these materials can make the clay's extraction more trouble than it's worth.
+As noted earlier, beware of limestone contamination and sedimentary deposits with high sand, gravel or sulphur content.
+Too much of any of these materials can make the clay's extraction more trouble than it's worth.
 Creeks and streams that run downhill of gold or coal mining operations (even long-ago mining) are prone to this mingling of ingredients.
-A geologic map labels such terrain as "tailings", although you can sometimes find good secondary clays if you're patient.
+A geologic map labels such terrain as "tailings", although you can sometimes find uncontaminated secondary clay deposits in the area.

-In rural communities, open fields and pastures may have been farmed or used for drainage in the past, which can make them problematic as well.
-Silt or sand are often mixed with the clay to aid planting and irrigation.
-That's why the pristine landscape of a roadcut always trumps a construction site.
+In rural communities, open fields and pastures may have been farmed or used for drainage in the past, which can make them problematic for clay prospecting as well.
+Silt and sand are often mixed with the clay to aid planting and irrigation.

-Don't forget, while you're on the hunt, keep a vigilant eye out for other raw materials you can use for ceramics.
-These include flint, quartz, feldspar, talc, volcanic ash, sand, dolomite, calcium carbonate, iron oxide (i.e. rust) and other rock minerals that provide color potential (for painting or mixing with the clay body to change its color), or refractory properties (i.e. heat resistance) to help it survive firing.
+Don't forget, while you're on the hunt, keep a vigilant eye open for other raw materials you can use for ceramics.
+These include flint, quartz, feldspar, talc, volcanic ash, sand, dolomite, calcium carbonate, iron oxide (i.e. rust) .
+Rock minerals (in moderation) add strength to a clay body, offer color potential (for painting or mixing with the clay body to change its color), or refractory properties (i.e. heat resistance) to help it survive firing.
 Potters routinely grind these materials down and incorporate them into their clay bodies to serve various purposes.
 Anything added to clay is known as temper.
 More about this on Page 2.
-Some of these ingredients are also used to produce waterproof glazes (discussed on Page 3).
+Some of these ingredients are also used to produce waterproof glazes (see Page 3).

 - - - - - - - - - - - - - - - - - - - - - - - - - -